 - A spreadsheet tool to build the forecast in, I would recommend either Google Sheets or Microsoft Excel

 - Details of all your regular payments in and out

 - A list of current money that is owed to you and when it’s due

 - A list of current money you owe and when it’s due.

 I would then lay out your cash flow in the following way:

-As you can see, you get a very quick overview of where your closing cash will be for each period in this summary cash flow.
-It is highly recommended that behind the summary, you have a more detailed list of collections and payments.
+As you can see, you get a very quick overview of where your closing cash balance will be for each period in this summary cash flow.
+It is highly recommended that behind the summary, you have a more detailed list of cash receipts and cash expenses.

 - Debtors (money owed from prior customer sales)